Comparison of Subversion clients

 A comparison of Subversion clients includes various aspects of computer software implementations of the client role using the client–server model of the Subversion revision control system.

 Descriptions

 TortoiseSVN, a Windows shell extension, gives feedback on the state of versioned items by adding overlays to the icons in the Windows Explorer.
 Repository commands can be executed from the enhanced context menu provided by Tortoise.

-SmartSVN provides a similar Explorer integration, but also can be used as a standalone SVN client for different platforms.
-SmartSVN is available in three different editions: A free Foundation edition with fewer features and two commercial editions called Professional and Enterprise with the full feature set.